0xReki/0xreki.github.io/_posts/2021/2021-10-29-my-thoughts-about-vegetarian-and-vegan-stuff.md

 Usually I get a no.

 Of course, this is not only a problem from the meat-eater side.
-Some vegetarian think it's a good idea to show off meat replacement to people that aren't interested.
+Some vegetarians think it's a good idea to show off meat replacement to people that aren't interested.
 Please, just don't do that!
 Don't go there saying it doesn't taste that bad.
 Meat-eaters expect it to taste like meat.